 Wedding bread a true artisan’s masterpiece, which requires a lot of patience and manual work to make.
 The gamokoulouro is usually given to guests after attending a wedding and are often hand-made by the mother of the bride or the groom.
 All of them represent a tradition that the country knows how to preserve.

 Greek bread: An ancient tradition

 In ancient times, bread was a very important ingredient of any person’s diet.
 Preparations would vary from flour with water, milk, vinegar, honey, and olive oil, of course.
-Bread came in a plethora of different shapes (flat, round, semicircular, oblong) and contained barley or wheat flour.
+The bread came in a plethora of different shapes (flat, round, semicircular, oblong) and contained barley or wheat flour.

-However, the different cooking technique were what would define the taste and the type of bread in Ancient Greece.
+However, the different cooking technique was what would define the taste and the type of bread in Ancient Greece.
 Bread could be baked in the oven, but also cooked floating on water, on coal, basted in oil, or even cooked on a special type of grate.

 Bread for the Gods…and for the people